Thompson Family Scholars

 Chelsea Adams (2014)

-bachelor of fine arts in
+bachelor of fine arts in creative writing

 Congratulations to our first Thompson Working Family Scholar Graduate!
 Chelsea graduated a year early, earning Magma Cum Laude with a 3.86 grade point average.
 Chelsea will begin a position through Americorps in July as a City Year Member with Columbus Public Schools.
 She eventually plans to pursue a Master’s Degree in School Counseling.